 I don’t think food can solve all of these problems, but maybe slow cooking can?
 I mostly use my slow cooker for large batches of chickpeas, black beans etc. If I’m doing a more “finished product” kind of dish, I usually slam it on the high setting to get it done faster.
 The thing about slow cookers though, whether you use the high or low setting, is that they are quietly getting it done while you focus on other things.
-I know that this isn’t breaking news, but a reminder might be helpful this time of year.
+I know that this isn’t breaking news, but a reminder might be helpful!

-All my slow cooker people, hope you try this one.
-Stay slow and golden out there ;)
+All my slow cooker fans, hope you try this one!

 GOLDEN LENTIL SOUP WITH SWEET POTATOES, COCONUT, SPINACH & LIME